-Before you make an abortion decision, you should schedule a free ultrasound at our pregnancy center.
-This will answer important questions like how far along you are, if your pregnancy is viable, and where it’s located.
+Before you make a decision, you should schedule a free ultrasound at our pregnancy center.
+This will answer important questions like how far along you are if your pregnancy is viable, and where it’s located.

 We also provide free and confidential options counseling to help you fully understand and process your next steps.
 We’d love to meet with you and offer support in this stressful time.
 Contact us today to schedule an appointment so you can make a fully-informed decision about your unplanned pregnancy!

 Abortion is a serious medical procedure and there are a few different types you can choose from depending on how far along you are in your pregnancy.
 Learn about them below, and by reading our “Before You Decide” brochure.

 The Abortion Pill

 Sometimes called medical abortion, the abortion pill is a method for ending an early pregnancy (prior to 10 weeks).
 Because this method involves taking medication, many women discount how serious this procedure is.
 But it also comes with potential risks and side effects like any other medication.

 The pill is actually a series of two pills.
 Mifepristone is the drug in the first pill and is prescribed and taken at a doctor’s office.
 It causes the lining of your uterine wall to thin, which results in fetal demise.

 The second pill, misoprostol, is prescribed and taken at least 24 hours later, usually at home.
 This causes contractions, resulting in your body passing the pregnancy.